Kyle Turpen - Executive Director

 Erick Schwindt (Slink) - Board Member

-Erick has been involved in rodeo since he was eight years old, most recently a a professional bullfighter.
+Erick has been involved in rodeo since he was eight, most recently a professional bullfighter.
 He also has experience as a hunting guide and uses these skills on a regular basis.
-Helping people has always been a passion of his and being part of Frontline is a way for Erick to give back by supporting first responders.
+Helping people has always been his passion, and being part of Frontline is a way for Erick to give back.

 Kiersten has been working with horses for over 15 years.
 In those 15 years, she has learned that horses have a unique way of helping individuals who may be overwhelmed with stress and struggling with day-to-day life.
 Additionally, Kiersten has served her community as a first responder for seven years.
 In her time is a law enforcement officer, she has found that her horses help her manage her stress level and provide her with a sense of therapy she cannot get anywhere else.
 Kiersten has always been passion about horses and about helping others.
 Being a part of Frontline Outfitters has allowed her to combine her two passions; help other first responders experience the therapeutic capabilities that horses have to offer those who may be struggling with the intensity of the job.